-- 94. All WFP country offices will be expected to have an approved CSP, informed by a national zero hunger strategic review, by 31 December 2018.
-Country offices that do not plan to submit a CSP for the Board's approval by February 2018 have to prepare and submit an Interim Country Framework (ICF) by 31 December 2017.
-ICFs will serve as alternatives to full CSPs during the 2018 transition phase, and will help country offices to establish and implement uniform programmatic, financial and operational systems in line with the new Strategic Plan by the end of 2017. - 95.
-The Interim Country Framework combines all existing WFP activities in a country, is based on the CSP template and includes strategic outcomes aligned with the WFP Strategic Plan.
-ICFs will be based on existing in-country evidence (i.e. analyses, multi-sector processes and common country assessments) and consultations when necessary.
-ICFs will also be aligned with the Country Portfolio Budget structure that forms part of the Financial Framework Review.
-ICFs will be reviewed and approved internally by WFP management. - 96.
-The Financial Framework Review will submit a revised budget structure for the Board's approval in November 2016.
-If approved, the new structure will require system changes that will be implemented subsequently.
-Interim budgets, performance reporting and monitoring systems will be used to ensure smooth transition to country strategic planning in 2017 and 2018.
+- 102. All WFP country offices will be expected to have an approved CSP, informed by a national zero hunger strategic review, by 31 December 2018.31 Country offices that are unable to submit a CSP for the Board's approval by February 2018 have to prepare and submit an Interim Country Framework by 31 December 2017.
+Interim Country Frameworks as defined in paragraphs 36 (rationale) and 80 (approval process) will serve as a bridge to full CSPs during the 2018 transition phase, and will help country offices to establish and implement uniform programmatic, financial and operational systems in line with the new Strategic Plan by the end of 2017. - 103.
+During the transition, Interim Country Frameworks will combine all existing WFP activities in a country based on the CSP template and structured around strategic outcomes aligned with the WFP Strategic Plan.
+Interim Country Frameworks will be based on existing in-country evidence (i.e. analyses, multi-sector processes and common country assessments) and consultations when necessary.
+Interim Country Frameworks will also be aligned with the Country Portfolio Budget structure that forms part of the Financial Framework Review. - 104.
+The Secretariat is committed to piloting, refining and validating the country portfolio budget model in 2017 to support the Country Strategic Plan approach.
+This period will enable close consultation with partners regarding system readiness and allow for the development of business solutions before WFP moves to broader implementation in 2018. - 105.
+The first Board approvals of CSPs, and the piloting of their associated country portfolio budgets are expected to occur at EB.1/2017.
+The Secretariat will report back to the Board on the pilots' implementation, along with any recommendations for the further refinement of the underlying programmatic and financial framework based on their implementation.